Growing bold together: SEI and Benchmark Capital

 The duo have embarked on many change projects together—change projects for Benchmark by SEI and change projects for others.
 And it is change where the partnership piece starts to play out, as we discover these have not always been comfortable times.

-Jo French, COO of Benchmark, knows a thing or two about work under pressure and change—she previously worked for the fire brigade!
+Jo French, former COO of Benchmark, knows a thing or two about work under pressure and change—she previously worked for the fire brigade!
 A self-professed lover of problem solving, she said: “The reality is, change isn’t comfortable BUT we’ve found a way to embrace it and make any conflict constructive.”

 Making the partnership work